idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 systems.
 So returning to this asynchronous/synchronous distinction;
 "Asynchronous" implies that people are going to be looking at the forum at different times;
-the forum it not designed specifically for users being online together, which means posts to the forum are coming in one after another with short breaks, in a "serial" fashion.
+the forum is not designed specifically for users being online together, which means posts to the forum are coming in one after another with short breaks, in a "serial" fashion.
-"Synchronous" imples "real time", that the various parties are at the computer interacting in real time, contributing in "Parallel".
+"Synchronous" implies "real time", that the various parties are at the computer interacting in real-time, contributing in "parallel".
 Although, what I would point out for things like Slack and Gitter is that one can slide backwards and forwards between a synchronous and an asynchronous conversation.
 Particularly if you've got a relatively inactive chat channel, you can leave a post in there